What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 All ingredients that are used to make blueberry syrup at home.

-Those three ingredients will make a sweet and delicious add-in for your favorite coffee.
+Those three ingredients will make a sweet and delicious add-in to your favorite coffee.

 The recipe is based on the classic 1:1 ratio of sugar and water used to make simple syrup.